 - Tucows will only require customers to consent to the collection, use, or disclosure of personal information as a condition to the supply of a product or service if such collection, use, or disclosure is required to fulfill the identified purposes.

 - In determining the appropriate form of consent, Tucows shall take into account the sensitivity of the personal information and the reasonable expectations of its customers.

-- A customer may withdraw consent at any time, subject to legal, regulatory or contractual restrictions and reasonable notice.
-(See Principle 3-C).
+- A customer may withdraw consent at any time, subject to legal, regulatory, or contractual restrictions and reasonable notice.
+For example, if consent is required to perform the service requested by the customer, withdrawal of consent may result in termination of the service.
 Customers may contact Tucows at the address below for more information regarding the implications of doing so.

 Tucows shall limit the collection of personal information to that which is necessary for the identified purposes.
 Tucows shall collect personal information by fair and lawful means.

 - Tucows collects personal information primarily from its customers.